Jeena54/MemoMaster/README.md

 ## License

-This project is licensed under the Natsasion License.
+This project is licensed under the License.
 For detailed information, please refer to the [LICENSE](LICENSE.md) file.

 Learned from [Raddy](https://www.youtube.com/watch?v=BDo1lgaZuII).